bmezaris/TextToVideoRetrieval-TtimesV/README.md

 CUDA_VISIBLE_DEVICES=0 python TtimesV_trainer.py $trainCollection $valCollection $testCollection --learning_rate $learning_rate --selected_text_feas $text_features --overwrite 1 --visual_feature $visual_features --n_caption $n_caption --optimizer $optimizer --num_epochs 20 --rootpath $rootpath --cv_name DG_TtimesV
 ```
+Please refer to the arguments of the `TtimesV_trainer.py` file to change model and training parameters.

 If training completed successfully you will see the created trained model `model_best.pth.tar` into the `logger_name` folder.

 To train a $T \times V$ model for the MSR-VTT datasets, please change the `trainCollection` and `testCollection` variables to match with the MSR-VTT training and testing datasets.